 If there’s anything to be learned from this ad and others like it, it’s that appealing to viewer emotions is a very powerful thing.
 In addition to making a connection that outlasts the ad itself, appealing to human emotions also makes your content much more persuasive.'Persuasive content is emotive content.
 When readers, viewers, or fans connect emotionally to a piece, they’re much more likely to remember it...' - @JuliaEMcCoy on persuasive copywriting.
 Click To Tweet

 4. Use word of mouth

-According to Search Engine Land, 88% of consumers trust online testimonials exactly as much as they trust a personal recommendation from a valued friend.
+According to Bright Local, 91% of 18-34-year-olds trust online testimonials exactly as much as they trust a personal recommendation from a valued friend.
 With that in mind, one of the easiest things you can do to make your content more persuasive is to add plenty of previous customer testimonials.

 This does two crucial things: first of all, it boosts consumer trust in your brand and product.
 When people see that dozens or even hundreds of other people have left positive reviews, they’re much more likely to believe you themselves.
 Secondly, it helps you present yourself as a competent, professional, experienced company, which is awesome for upping the persuasiveness factor.'According to Bright Local, 91% of 18-34-year-olds trust online testimonials... one of the easiest things you can do to make your content more persuasive is to add plenty of previous customer testimonials.' - @JuliaEMcCoy Click To Tweet